Health Benefits Implications of Reduction of Hours, Furloughs, and Layoffs Created by Coronavirus Pandemic

 Employees returning to work after being furloughed or laid-off

-As state governors evaluate easing restrictions, businesses may consider rehiring laid-off employees or returning furloughed employees to their previously held positions.
-This factors in whether they would benefit from financial incentives offered by the federal government to retain employees, such as through the Paycheck Protection Program (PPP) or the Employee Retention Credit offered in the CARES Act.
-The passage of the PPP Flexibility Act on June 5, 2020, extends the time a borrower can qualify for the FTE and Salary/Hourly Wage reduction safe harbors,
+As businesses consider rehiring laid-off employees or returning furloughed employees to their previously held positions they should factor in whether they would benefit from financial incentives offered by the federal government to retain employees (e.g., the Employee Retention Credit offered in the CARES Act).

 ALEs should be aware of the special rules that apply in determining if employees are considered continuing employees (rehired for ESR purposes) or new hires after a break in service.
 In general, a break in service is a period where an employee has no credited hours of service.
 ALEs risk a 4980H assessment if they do not offer adequate and affordable coverage immediately to rehired employees who were full-time prior to the break in service and if the employer is in the same stability period.